tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: add auto_gen description to over-ride (like messy_handwriting)
 			- IDEA: or maybe base auto_gen key on descript_key and update that?
 		- TBD: clean up test obj (e.g. test_chair, black_suitcase)
-	- TBD: maybe a Bed in the Main Hall?
-	- TBD: maybe a fireplace in the Main Hall (class = Nook)?

 ##########################
 ### VERSION 3.77 START ###